ourlifeloop/marketing/src/cms/training-faqs/how-do-i-print-the-lifeloop-calendar-month-view.md

 ---
 question: How do I print the LifeLoop calendar month view?
-answer: 'On the left-hand side, click on the "Calendar" button.
+answer: 'On the left-hand side, click on the "Calendar" tab.
 Select the "Print/Export" button on the top right and choose "Print Month" calendar. '
 topics:
   - activity-calendar